KPDwyer/projects/docs/index.md

 The simplest of these projects is often implementing something interesting I've seen, just to feel out the algorithm and to understand it beyond the theoretical.  [[Wave Function Collapse Experiments]] is a great example of this.

 At the other end of the spectrum are larger projects that I work on for months or years at a time.
+My [[Node Mapping]] tool might fall under this category.